NativeScript/docs-v8/native-api-access.md

 ## Android Walkthrough

 The Java code below will get the Android device battery level.
 This example is only for Android API 21+.
 To get the battery level prior to Android 21 a different approach was necessary.
-The purpose of this example is to explain walking through an approach of converting Java to JavaScript.
+The purpose of this example is to explain the approach of converting Java to JavaScript.

 ```java
 BatteryManager bm = (BatteryManager) context.getSystemService(BATTERY_SERVICE);
 int batLevel = bm.getIntProperty(BatteryManager.BATTERY_PROPERTY_CAPACITY);
 ```

-Now we need to take this and write JavaScript (TypeScript in this example) calling the same methods the java sample calls.
-Below is the working code to achieve the same end result that Java code would provide.
+Below is the working JavaScript to achieve the same end result that Java code would provide.

 ```ts
 import { Utils, Device } from '@nativescript/core'